JaredMcCarthy/TaskFlowCLI/README.md

 ## Current Features

 - Add, edit, delete, and list tasks, list categories, pretty simple.
-- Mark tasks as completed or pending
+- Mark tasks as completed or pending.
+- Program is able to change status of every tasks.

 ## Future Plans